pinkymaxou/stargate-sgu/Build-Instructions/Build-Manual-Ring-2.md

 - Solder the header necessary to easily program the M5Stamp Pico.
 The header should be accessible when the ring is disassembled.

-***WARNING:*** It should be female header soldered to the M5Stamp Pico, but the picture show male header.

 ![](./Assets/m5stamp-pico.png)

 - Install batteries using hot glue.
 You don't need to put a lot, just tacking is good enough.